mayocream/hugo-docker/README.md

 # hugo-docker
-🐳 Automation building the latest docker image of Hugo
+🐳 Automation building the latest docker image of Hugo (with Github Actions and Dependabot)